Flank/flank-dashboard/metrics/ci_integrations/docs/05_builds_synchronization.md

 #### Timeout In-Progress Builds

-Sometimes, the sync algorithm cannot re-sync in-progress build (for example, there no corresponding build in the `source` anymore).
-In this case, this build may stay in-progress forever, and even worse, there can be many such builds.
+Sometimes, the sync algorithm cannot re-sync in-progress build (for example, there is no corresponding build in the `source` anymore).
+In this case, this build may stay in-progress forever, and even worse, there can be many such builds so with each sync amount of builds to re-sync will grow potentially extending API load/costs dramatically.

 To prevent storing a great number of in-progress builds that likely may never be re-synced, the CI Integrations tool provides an ability to force-timeout such builds.
 The `--in-progress-timeout` option stands for the duration in minutes.
 If an in-progress build exceeds this duration, it should be considered as timed out (meaning finished with the `unknown` status).